saezlab/dorothea/README.md

 * If you apply DoRothEA's regulons on single-cell RNA-seq data please cite additionally:
 > Holland CH, Tanevski J, Perales-Patón J, Gleixner J, Kumar MP, Mereu E, Joughin BA, Stegle O, Lauffenburger DA, Heyn H, Szalai B, Saez-Rodriguez, J. "Robustness and applicability of transcription factor and pathway analysis tools on single-cell RNA-seq data." _Genome Biology._ 2020.
 DOI: [10.1186/s13059-020-1949-z](https://doi.org/10.1186/s13059-020-1949-z).

+## Usage of DoRothEA for commercial purpose
+DoRothEA as it stands is intended only for academic use as in contains resources whose licenses don't permit commerical use.
+However, we developed a non-academic version of DoRothEA by removing the critically resources (namely KEGG and TRED from the curated databases).
+You find the non-academic package with the regulons [here](https://github.com/saezlab/dorothea/tree/non-academic).